-- 27. Does the project include, work with, or raise the profile of disabled artists? (yes/no)
+27. Does the project include, work with, or raise the profile of disabled artists? (yes/no)

 If yes, describe the ways the project includes, works with or raises the profile of disabled artists.
+(250-word limit)

-(250-word limit) - 28.
-Does the project address Diversity, Equity, Inclusion, and Accessibility (DEIA) in its implementation? (yes/no)
+28. Does the project demonstrate non-discriminatory, fair practices in its creation and presentation? (yes/no)

-If yes, describe the ways the project addresses fair practices to access resources and an inclusive approach in the representation, participation, and creation of the artwork.
+If yes, describe the ways the audience will have access to and/or participate in the project.
 (250-word limit)